Amazon Sets Rules for Its New Low-Cost Store

 News of the upcoming marketplace first leaked in June when it hosted select sellers in Shenzhen in an invite-only event.
 Subsequently, a few sellers leaked the presentation materials.
-It wasn’t just an idea.
-Some sources speculate that it is already testing it internally and might launch it publicly as soon as this year.
+It wasn’t just an idea — some sellers have already shipped inventory to Amazon’s warehouses in China, and sources speculate that Amazon is already testing it internally and might launch it publicly as soon as this year.

-According to the latest documentation provided to sellers, Amazon’s Low-Cost Store will operate as follows:
+According to the latest documentation provided to sellers, Amazon’s Low-Cost Store, the official name for the marketplace, will operate as follows:

 • Invite-only for sellers based on program eligibility criteria and capacity.

-• Amazon fulfills all orders from inventory stored in an Amazon-operated fulfillment center in Guangdong, China.
+• Amazon fulfills all orders from inventory stored in an Amazon-operated fulfillment center in Dongguan, Guangdong province, China.
 Seller fulfillment is not available.

 • No indication if the program is limited to Chinese sellers or if U.S. sellers with manufacturing in China can participate.